AleRapchan/AleRapchan/README.md

 ### Hi there 👋

-I’m Alexandre, a brazilian guy living in Toronto CA. interested in utilize my analytical and problem-solving skills by designing and implementing decentralized applications (dApps).
+I’m Alexandre, a brazilian guy living in Toronto CA. I'm interested in utilize my analytical and problem-solving skills by designing and implementing decentralized applications (dApps).

 #### 👨‍💻  I’m currently working on